Mohamed Nasheed: Assassination attempt

-Nasheed underwent 16 hours of surgery for injuries to his head, chest, abdomen, and limbs, according to the hospital, and remained in a critical condition in intensive care.
+Nasheed underwent sixteen hours of surgery at ADK Hospital for injuries to head, chest, abdomen and limbs.
 Multiple pieces of shrapnel were removed during surgery, including one lodged a centimetre away from his heart.
 Agence France-Presse also reported that the bomb was filled with ball bearings to increase the damage caused.
 By Saturday, 8 May, Nasheed's condition had improved so that he could be taken off life support, although he remained in intensive care.
+On 13 May, Nasheed was flown to Germany to receive further treatment for his injuries to his head, chest, and abdomen.
+Nasheed underwent an additional surgery on his leg in a German military hospital and addtional treatment and rehabiliatiton.
+Local outlets also reported he was required to attend follow-up reviews twice a week.
+Nasheed would later return to the Maldives on 11 October.

 On 9 May, the Maldivian police announced that they had arrested the "prime suspect" (identified from video footage) and two accomplices, and were still searching for others.
 The police attributed the attack to "religious extremists".
 The arrested suspects denied being involved; all three of them had prior criminal records.
-On 13 May, Nasheed was flown to Germany to receive further treatment for his injuries in head, chest and abdomen.
+The Criminal Court sentenced Ahmed Adhuham to twenty three years for terorrism and supporting a terrorism group; Abdulla Ali Manik to five years for supporting a terorrism group.
+As of 2025, Nasheed's bombing trials had been stalled.